anshul7931/MeanStackAngular6/backend/README.md

 #npm i cors --save

 Now we can create server.js .
-Connect mongodb using mongoose and create a data model for mongoose in models folder and create all the routes.
+Connect mongodb using mongoose , create a data model for mongoose in models folder and create all the routes.

 After running the mongodb, open robomongo.org and download robo3t gui for managing mogodb .
 Further connect the mongo db with it.
-In mongodb, with every tupple _id will be created which will be treated as a primary key
+In mongodb, with every tupple "_id" will be created which will be treated as a primary key.
+Now we can test the APIs from postman.

+Now we need to connect our frontend with backend, we can do this by introducing the service class in angular application.
+By using the dependency injection we can access the service class in all the components